GOMC-WSU/Manual/src/input_file.rst

   - The PSF file format is a highly redundant file format.
 It repeats identical topology of thousands of molecules of a common kind in some cases.
 GOMC follows the same approach as NAMD, allowing this excess information externally and compiling it in the code.
   - Other sections (e.g. cross terms) contain unsupported or legacy parameters and are ignored.
-  - Following the restrictions of VMD, the order of the PSF atoms must match the order in the.
+  - Following the restriction of VMD, the order of the atoms in PSF file must match the order of the atoms in the PDB file.
   - Improper entries are read and stored, but are not currently used.
 Support will eventually be added for this.

 Generating PSF file